 FMYSA Premier Baseball provides a higher level of play for more advanced recreational players.
 FMYSA Premier Baseball is a recreational baseball program that includes interlock league play with surrounding towns and cities.
 This includes additional tournaments both during and after the end of the recreational baseball season.

 Playing on a premier team may incur a nominal additional cost to cover the cost of uniform items and tournament entry fees.

-The premier team will be chosen based on the individual player's ranking from the skills evaluation.
+The premier team will be chosen based on the individual player's ranking from the skills evaluation/tryout.

 Skills will be assessed by an experienced coach with no interest in the outcome of the evaluation (a select coach or recreational coach in a different age group).

-If there are enough players of an appropriate skill level to form a second team, the team selection process for the second team will be exactly like choosing the first team utilizing the next 15 top players on the list.
+If there are enough players of an appropriate skill level to form a second team, the team selection process for the second team will be exactly like choosing the first team utilizing the group of players on the list.

-Any players who do not make a premier team and are not on a protected roster will go into a player draft to be drafted to a team in a coach's draft to be held shortly after the skills evaluation.
+Any players who do not make a premier team and are not on a protected roster will go into a player pool to be assigned/drafted to a team.

 No players will be allowed to play on a premier team without participating in the skills evaluation.
 There will be no exceptions.
 All players participating in the skills evaluation must be registered with FMYSA as a recreational baseball player in the current season.

 Anyone interested in coaching a premier team must be an experienced coach and must submit an application for each season in which they would like to coach.
 The choice of who will coach each premier team will be selected by the premier director and VP of recreational baseball.
 The premier coach must have a child with the appropriate skill level to play on the coach's team.